 (a) All values refer to an oxygen content in the exhaust gas of 11% and dry basis.

 (b) The VOCs emission limit include methane as biogas is adopted as fuel in the combustion process.

-(c) During the reporting period, the standby flare did not operate.
+(c) During the reporting period, the standby flare operated on 28 March 2023.